 Don’t be fooled by the word “Ultra” When it Comes to Dairy

 “Ultra” may sound like a good thing, but beware!
-When it comes to dairy products, the term “ultra” is an identifier or overly-processed dairy.
+When it comes to dairy products, the term “ultra” is an identifier of overly-processed dairy.
 The purpose of UP or UHT pasteurization is to extend the shelf life of products and make them shelf-stable.
 With UP or UHT pasteurized dairy, you lose the farm fresh flavor and the good bacteria.
 And the purpose of ultra-filtration is to create “engineered milk.”
 Similar to ultra-pasteurized dairy, this unnecessary process disrupts the natural balance of the milk.

 Choose better dairy!